cwarden45/DTC_Scripts/My_Veritas_WGS/Genos_Exome/README.md

 Currently, you can download such a file from ftp://ftp.broadinstitute.org/bundle/hg19/

 If the link above doesn't work, you can [click here](https://software.broadinstitute.org/gatk/download/bundle), click the link under "FTP Server Access", and then click on the "hg19" subfolder.
+You can decompress the reference using `gunzip` in the Docker image or [7-Zip](http://www.7-zip.org/download.html) on Windows.

 **Convert .bed File to .target_intervals for Picard**